 Once the donuts have set, keep them in an airtight container, with the layers separated by parchment.

-Chocolate Donuts will keep in the fridge for up to 3 to 4 days.
+Chocolate Donuts will keep in the refrigerator for up to 3-4 days.
 You can keep them at room temperature, but the chocolate will soften.

 Can you freeze them?

 If you want to freeze these baked chocolate donuts, it’s best to do so without the glaze.
 Wrap them in plastic wrap and place in a freezer bag or container for up to 3 months.